 I haven’t bought many new plants in the last few years, and some of the old ones are dying out.

 Which gives me the perfect opportunity to re-do some of those garden beds with some new backyard color schemes.
-Like the blue and white garden design ideas I shared a few weeks ago.

 It’s been a while since I’ve done a whole garden bed makeover so I needed to give myself a refresher course on how to pick a garden color scheme that will look good.